Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Estimation algorithm

 \subsection{Add noise}

-This step is required for technical reasons.
-As detailed in the proof of Proposition~\ref{PROP:LABELED_SBM_RATE} in Appendix~\ref{appendix: first}, deliberately forming a noisy version of the graph barely affects the separation between the distributions of within- and between-community edge labels, but has the desirable effect of ensuring that all edge labels occur with probability at least $\frac{c}{n}$.
+For technical reasons, we inject noise into the network as a form of regularization.
+As detailed in the proof of Proposition~\ref{prop:labeled_sbm_rate} in Appendix~\ref{appendix: first}, deliberately forming a noisy version of the graph barely affects the separation between the distributions of the within-community and between-community edge labels, but has the desirable effect of ensuring that all edge labels occur with probability at least $\frac{2}{n}$.
 This property is crucial to our analysis in subsequent steps of the algorithm.
 In the description of the algorithm below, we treat the label 0 (i.e., an empty edge) as a separate label, so we have a network with $L+1$ labels.